Kolorobb/BookingSystem/README.md

-# Online Guest House Booking System
+# Guest House Booking System

 The website is an Online Guest House Booking System (OGHBS) developed to allow visitors to   book a stay in the Guest Houses .
 The visitor can register himself
 / herself , choose dates of visit , select a room and choose food options from a variety of options available.
 It also provides payment facility , an option to cancel the